HybridDog/simple_robots/README.md

 GOTO
 > Goes to a line.
 > If the argument(aka parameter) is not present or is invalid,shuts down the robot.
+> This is written elsewhere as "Failing that, shutdown."

 FORWARD ELSE GOTO
 > Goes forward 1 block.
-> If this fails,then goes to a line number if the argument field is present.
+> If this fails, then goes to a line number.
-> (If the argument is not present or is invalid,then failing shuts down the robot.)
+> Failing that, shutdown.

 TURN LEFT
 > Turns left.